 1. Think carefully about who would write you the best recommendation letters.

 The teachers should know you well and in a positive light.
 This doesn’t mean you’re limited to teachers who have given you A’s; one who can attest to your curiosity, your work ethic, your perseverance, or your contributions to discussion will be a good teacher to ask.
-Rarely should the teacher be from 10th grade or earlier—unless you’ve had a continuing relationship.
+Rarely should the teacher be from 10th grade or earlier — unless you’ve had a continuing relationship.

 For example, if you had Mr. Dewberry for 10th-grade tech ed and haven’t talked to him since, he’s not a good choice.
 But if Mr. Dewberry is your class sponsor and you’ve been an active class officer year after year, he would be fine.
-Colleges prefer to see recommendations from teachers of core courses—English, science, math, social studies.
+Colleges prefer to see recommendations from teachers of core courses — English, science, math, social studies.
 If you do ask your art teacher for a recommendation, there should be a good reason for doing so, such as planning to major in graphic design.

 2. Politely ask two or three teachers via separate, individualized emails if they would be willing to write you a recommendation.

-I used to insist that the first contact be in person, but covid has changed things.
+I used to insist that the first contact is in person, but covid has changed things.
 Any time you send an email, make sure that the tone is appropriately respectful, that it has all the relevant information, and that you have proofread for sentence structure, spelling, capitalization, and punctuation.

 I’ve received recommendation requests from students that contained no capitalization or

-punctuation—just a run-on sentence that seemed to have been dashed off in seconds, like a text message dictated to a Siri in earmuffs.
+punctuation — just a run-on sentence that seemed to have been dashed off in seconds, like a text message dictated to a Siri in earmuffs.

 I’d respond, “Would you like me to put as much care into this recommendation as you did into your request?
 I’m your ENGLISH teacher!
 This looks like I didn’t teach you anything.”

-Even so, one student that got that sassy response did eventually get a positive recommendation from me; he got into the U.S. Naval Academy and now drives a white Corvette and flies planes for Navy.
+Even so, one student that got that sassy response did eventually get a positive recommendation from me; he got into the U.S. Naval Academy and now drives a white Corvette and flies planes for the Navy.

 The email should include a respectful form of address (Dear Ms. Dearing), your request for a recommendation, why you think this teacher would have good things to say about you, and an idea of when the recommendation needs to be submitted (“I’m applying Early Decision to Super U. and the deadline is November 15, but I hope to have everything in by October 30”).
 Ask them what they’d like to have from you, such as a résumé or essay.
 I always asked for an essay that included anecdotes about our interactions.

 [My prompt: Why do you think that I would write you a good recommendation?
 Include at least one anecdote about our interactions.
 The more personality-revealing details you give me (things that aren’t on your transcript or résumé), the better my recommendation can be written.
-Words like “integrity,” “hard work,” and “perseverance” mean little without anecdotes to support them.]
+Words like “integrity,” “hard work,” and “perseverance” means little without anecdotes to support them.]

 3. Give the teacher at least two weeks to write the recommendation.